NEW MEMBER CLASS @ ALL SAINTS CHURCH

 If everyone is welcome, then why take a class?

-Because All Saints is a large parish, many newcomers find it a challenge to meet people, make friends and find ways to be involved in our many ministries.
-Through the new member program, participants become connected to a small group of people and are given the tools and information to become a part of the ongoing life and ministry of All Saints Church.
+Through the New Member Class, participants become connected to a small group of people and are given the tools and information to become more deeply engaged in the ongoing life and ministry of All Saints Church.

 How will I become a member?